Augmentation varieties and disk potentials I: Pseudoholomorphic buildings

 denote the translational vector field on $\R$ resp. rotational vector field on $Z$.
 The almost complex structure $J$ is determined on the vertical part of $TX$ by

 On the other hand, the projection to $Y$ is required to be almost complex:

-Suppose now $X$ is an arbitrary cobordism from $Z_-$ to $Z_+$.
+Suppose now $X$ is an arbitrary cobordism with concave end $Z_-$ and convex end $Z_+$.
 An almost complex structure $J$ on $X$ is called {\em cylindrical} if it is the restriction of cylindrical almost complex structures on $\R \times Z_\pm$ on the cylindrical ends $\pm (0,\infty) \times Z_\pm \to X$.
 The space of cylindrical almost complex structures is denoted $\J_{\cyl}(X)$.
 This ends the Definition. \end{definition}

 We recall some notions of energy for maps from a punctured surface $S$.

 \begin{definition} \begin{enumerate} \item {\rm (Horizontal energy)} The {\em horizontal energy} of a holomorphic map $ u = (\phi,v): (S,j) \to (\R \times Z,J)$ bounding $\R \times \Lambda$ is (\cite[5.3]{sft})